sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

     </item>

 If the user is running a version of the app for which you haven't provided a `.delta`, or if the patch doesn't apply cleanly, they'll use the non-delta "full" update.

+### Tips for Improving Download Size & Performance

+We recommend reading Apple's article on [reducing the download size for iOS app updates](https://developer.apple.com/library/content/qa/qa1779/_index.html), which is applicable here too.
+To reword:

+* Do not make unnecessary modifications to files.
+Compare the contents of the prior and new versions of your app and verify that you've only changed what you expect within your app bundle.
+Running `BinaryDelta --verbose` will show a diff of what has changed.
+* Content that you expect to change in an update should be stored in separate files from content that you don't expect to change.
+This reduces the size of the delta update and increases its install speed.